 Serious Health Conditions

-For serious health conditions, Final expense companies offer Policies that do not pay the full-face amount of the coverage in the first two years but they vary wildly in how the benefits are paid.
+For serious health conditions, Final expense companies offer Policies that do not pay the full-face amount of the coverage in the first two years but they vary wildely in how the benefits are paid.
 Having an independent agent that specializes in working for you can help you navigate health issues.
-Some companies will payday one coverage others will not.
+Some companies will payout if you pass after the intial payment; others will not.
 The difference can be the difference in taking care of your final expense or not.

 We all know that cost is often the #1-factor people focus on…but it’s not the most important factor.
 Look at how many expenses will be left behind and how much they will cost your family.
 Common expenses include medical bills, credit card debt, and funeral costs.